gharib85/Quantum_Fisher_Information/Variable beam-splitter reflectivity estimation/README.md

 ### Optimization algorithms

-The choice of optimization algorithm is specified in the configuration file along with other parameters shown as an orange oval in figure.
+The choice of optimization algorithm is specified in the configuration file.
 Otherwise, it can also be coded in `main()` in the following line if necessary.

 ```
 opt = new DE(problem, gaussian_rng, pop_size);